ceph/ceph/doc/cephadm/operations.rst

 .. danger:: THIS OPERATION WILL DESTROY ALL DATA STORED IN THIS CLUSTER

-In order to destroy a cluster and delete all data stored in this cluster, pause cephadm to avoid deploying new daemons.
+In order to destroy a cluster and delete all data stored in this cluster, disable cephadm to stop all orchestration operations (so we avoid deploying new daemons).

 .. prompt:: bash #

-  ceph orch pause
+  ceph mgr module disable cephadm

 Then verify the FSID of the cluster:

 .. prompt:: bash #

   ceph fsid

 Purge ceph daemons from all hosts in the cluster